SylviaJitti/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory
+prints the current working directory. displays the contents list of the current directory.